Inez Jackson: California (1944–1986)

 Along with events happening throughout the country, in the 1960s race-relations in San Jose were tense.
 Jackson worked toward lessening tensions by urging community action and non-violent means of protest.
 Following the model of Greensboro and Oklahoma City sit-ins at lunch counters she urged WILPF members and students from San Jose State University to demonstrate at the Kress and Woolworth five and dime stores in downtown San Jose.
 She also encouraged students to challenge norms at the university which exploited Black students, faculty, and athletes, such as discrimination in hiring, housing, scholarships, fraternal membership, and student government.
 In 1966, students Harry Edwards and Kenneth Noel, with guidance from Jackson, formed United Black Students for Action (UBSA) and issued demands for the university to commit to eliminating institutional racism.
-She became president of the local branch of the NAACP in 1969, serving a four year term.
+She became president of the local branch of the NAACP in 1969, serving a four-year term.
 She also served on the Santa Clara County Commission of Human Relations.

 In 1970, the local YWCA changed its membership rules and began to recruit women of color.
 Latina women like Carmen Ponce and Rose Romero joined that year and in 1971, new members included Dolores Cedillo, and Carmen Garcia.
 The first Black members were Betty Baldwin and Yvonne Stanley, followed by Jackson, who became the first Black president of the local YWCA board in 1973.
 She led the organization until 1976.
 Under her tenure, a rape crisis center and hotline was opened, as well as various consciousness-raising and do-it-yourself groups to help women network about education, jobs, marital issues, and other topics.
 In 1978, Jackson founded the African American Community Service Agency as a center to provide education, training, health and well-being services to the Black community.
-Smith told the story of how the African American Community Service Agency came into being to the The Mercury News in 1989.
+Smith told the story of how the African American Community Service Agency came into being to The Mercury News in 1989.
 Unable to find a rental space to organize community events, Jackson remembered vacant building that had formerly been a fire station that was across the street from the Antioch Baptist Church, where she had volunteered for twenty years.
 She called the mayor and asked if the building qualified for the program the city offered to rent vacant properties it owned for $1 per year to community service organizations.
 When they confirmed that it did, she made the arrangements and notified Smith to pick up the key.
 She remained active in the community into her 80s.